The Ugly Truth Behind Window Company Sales Tactics & Things You Need to Know

 • You know, there may be one last offer I can get you.
 I will need to call my manager for approval.
 It’s going to take a yes or no from you but it’s worth a try and you may save a large amount of money.
 Many companies mandate this step before a salesperson can leave the sales call.

-I need to get 3 estimates.
+I Need to get 3 Estimates.

 • The company that has an unlimited budget and a huge online presence.
 Customer reviews that are usually filtered using a company like Guild Quality.
 Sales managers handle training of the salespeople in the art of closing and re-hashing sales appointments that weren’t closed.
 Often these companies have a large overhead including payroll, leases, company vehicles and more.
 Usually, they sell quality products while understanding that a great sales presentation can make a cheap product look good.
 They have a clear understanding of profit and loss.
 Their services are priced to reflect their increased overhead and cost of doing business.
 Sometimes these companies will leverage high volume against better pay for the installers.
 This may not attract the best installers because the workload doesn’t add up to the pay scale.
 There is usually an in-house service tech.
 That person spends their time running behind the installers and putting out fires.
 To trim the fat, they often look for places to squeeze margins.
 Usually resulting cheaper installation materials and labor.
 This company is almost always at or near the highest priced estimates.
 This is where a real closer works!